cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 ### License Requirements

-- Azure Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Information Protection sensitivity labels in Power BI.
+- Microsoft Purview Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Information Protection sensitivity labels in Power BI.
 Azure Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
-See [Azure Information Protection service description](https://azure.microsoft.com/services/information-protection/) for details.
+See [Microsoft Purview Information Protection service description](https://azure.microsoft.com/services/information-protection/) for details.

-- Azure Information Protection sensitivity labels need to be migrated to the Microsoft Information Protection Unified Labeling platform to be used in Power BI.
+- Microsoft Purview Information Protection sensitivity labels need to be migrated to the Microsoft Information Protection Unified Labeling platform to be used in Power BI.